epr-ds/opencart-quickapi-development/README.md

 5. Go through extension manager, choose modules and look for QuickAPI Developer module, then press the _install_ button.
 That's it!

 ## How to use it
-Once the module is installed, you can now add, edit or remove QuickAPI Modules from the extension manager under the type of Modules, once you've added/edited/deleted modules, they should be accesbile throught the users created under System > Users > API.
+Once the module is installed, you can now add, edit or remove QuickAPI Modules from the extension manager under the type of Modules, once you've added/edited/deleted modules and created an user through System > Users > API to grant access, they should be accesbile for any request.

 ## Integration with OpenCart
 It's very simple, just by creating new API users from the admin panel, go to System > Users > API ;)

 ### Client App Example
-[Here](https://github.com/PerezRE/OpenCart-Quickadmin) a client app which uses created APIs with this module.
+[Here](https://github.com/PerezRE/opencart-quickadmin) a client app that uses created APIs with this module.

-### Notice
-All API modules are "compiled" in one file, so if you shared your API user and key, the final user is allowed to access to all functions coded.

 #### Warning & Recommendations
 This module doesn't build a real REST API, so the requested operations are handled through the query parameter called `route` by OpenCart which means that a request must have the following URL format: `https://myopencart.store/route=api/my_api_name`.

+### Notice
 Despite the module doesn't hurt any OpenCart files or data from DB.
 I highly recommend that this module must not be a deployable module for a store in production at least you know what you are doing!

 This module was built for self-taught abd practicing API development.
-So as is told, It's just for developing or testing app clients, that means allows you grab and set data from the system.
+So as is told, It's just for developing or testing app clients, that means allows you grab and set data with custom format from the system.

 I highly recommend to read [OpenCart DevDocs](http://docs.opencart.com/en-gb/developer/loading/) to know how coding can be improved using a world of built-in functions and classes made by OpenCart Team.